uva-math/uva-math-code/documentation/people_pages.md

 nav_parent: Info
 ---

-# Presenting people and research areas
+# People pages and research areas

 Here's an example of a description of a faculty member.
 The page itself can be found [here]({{site.url}}/people/aso9t/).